You can see our other Friday the 13th lists here. Now, it’s time for Jason X (2002), aka, the one in space:

 1. It was made because Freddy Vs. Jason was stuck in development hell

-Cunningham and New Line poured millions into developing Freddy Vs. Jason throughout the 90s, but all they had to show for it were a bunch of un-produced screenplays.
+Cunningham and New Line poured millions into developing Freddy Vs. Jason throughout the 90s, but all had nothing to show for it other than a bunch of un-produced screenplays.
 By 1999, Cunningham lost his patience, and said yes to what he’d been turning down for years: just make another dang Friday the 13th movie.
-The person who finally got the “yes” out of Cunningham was Jim Isaac, a special effects coordinator for David Cronenberg who’d previously made his directorial debut a decade earlier with the Cunningham-produced The Horror Show.
+The person who finally got the “yes” out of Cunningham was Jim Isaac, a special effects coordinator for David Cronenberg who’d made his directorial debut a decade earlier with the Cunningham-produced The Horror Show.
 No other producer had given Isaac a second shot at directing.
 So, Isaac figured his best option to direct again was to convince Cunningham to do another Friday.

 2. Where did the idea for “Jason in space” come from?